 Or how about adding sugar free chocolate chips instead?
 You could get Lily's chocolate chips or use my recipe for homemade keto chocolate chips.

 Change the fat: Some low carb granola recipes use coconut oil as a fat.
-I have chosen the almond butter instead, because I feel it adds so much more flavour.
-But, if you dot have almond butter, you could replace it with coconut oil.
+I have chosen the almond butter instead because I feel it adds so much more flavour.
+But, if you don't have almond butter, you could replace it with coconut oil.
 Use less though as it is a purer fat.
-4 tablespoon should be plenty.
+4 tablespoons should be plenty.

 It's also possible to replace the almond butter with peanut butter or any other nut or seed butter!